javierchuaby/Splend/README.md

     npm install
     ```

+2.  **Install XCode and the iOS Component**:
+*   Install XCode from the Mac App Store.
+Then, go to Settings > Components and install the iOS component.

 ## Running the App

-Once you have installed all the dependencies, you can run the app using Expo CLI.
+Once you have installed all the dependencies and the XCode iOS component, you can run the app using Expo CLI.

 1.  **Run the app**:
-    Ensure that you have XCode installed on your device.
     ```bash
     npx expo run:ios
     ```